"Go

 to a constellation, a pattern of event and issues.
 So, we have here a mechanism

 for repression: store it in the belly and ignore it.
-Cynthia
+Why

 had a contracture in her gut, in the later third of her ileum, five centimeters